sourceryinstitute/OpenCoarrays/INSTALL.md

 compiler flags or name a different compiler.
 In order to activate efficient strided-array transfer support, uncomment the `-DSTRIDED` flag inside the [make.inc] file.

+[top]

 Obtaining GCC, MPICH, and CMake
 -------------------------------

 [GFortran Binaries] binary builds are available at <https://gcc.gnu.org/wiki/GFortranBinaries>.

 To build all prerequisites from source, including the current development branch of GCC, you might first try the running the provided [install.sh] script as described above in